fatima-basharat/Formula-1-Drivers-Web-Scraping-Project/README.md

 3. **Is there a relation between the number of Championships won and the number of race pole positions?**
    - A scatter plot visualizes the relationship between pole positions and championships won.
+   - As expected, there seems to be a positive relationship between the number of pole positions and the number of Championships won.

    ```r
     drivers_F1 %>%